polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

-# AZ 120 Module 1: Foundations of SAP on Azure
+# AZ 120 Module 2: Explore the foundations of IaaS for SAP on Azure
 # Lab 1a: Implementing Linux clustering on Azure VMs

 Estimated Time: 90 minutes